World Architecture Community Country Editors/Reporters Program

 The idea is very simple: we call for volunteer community members to join the World Architecture Community’s news team.
 By enrolling these community members scattered around the globe and interested in sharing their countries’ architecture news, we are now expanding our ability to share exclusive and local news, which we trust will be a great addition and benefit to our Community.

 Country Reporters and Country Editors are responsible for selecting, writing and submitting local architectural news, that are interesting and important enough to be published on the World Architecture Community’s News section.
 Country Editors have news articles approval authority.
 They are volunteer community members who have a desire to share their local architecture news with their country and the whole World through World Architecture Community, on a regular and sustained basis.
-It is citizen journalism applied specifically to architecture.

 Since we launched the program in December 2017, there’s been great interest and we are receiving applications every week from every corner of the globe (see map on the World Architecture Community's homepage).